-Caleb Lawson of Price Concrete Studio in Orlando, FL spends a lot of time educating people about what concrete can bring to their building plans, whether he’s talking to homeowners, architects or designers.
+Caleb Lawson of Price Concrete Studio in Orlando, FL (now Lawson Design in NC) spends a lot of time educating people about what concrete can bring to their building plans, whether he’s talking to homeowners, architects or designers.
 Aside from spreading understanding about the versatility of the material, the time he spends educating people is also good for his business.
 Even the architects and designers he regularly reaches out to often have no idea what types of creative challenges can be addressed with concrete.

 “A lot of these architects are looking for what we do, but they’re unaware that concrete can do it,” he says.
 “They’re left with trying to make workarounds with other materials when, really, concrete could do it.”

 Lawson met one designer he works with by chance.
 The designer had an office near Price Concrete Studio and took it upon himself to see what Lawson’s company had to offer.
 It just so happened that Lawson’s company was the ideal provider for the kind of creative work the designer prefers.

 “He just stopped by one day and, through that conversation, we got two jobs,” Lawson says.
 “He likes to push the envelope.
 I love it.”